This policy applies to all adults, including volunteers, working in or on behalf of the school.

 The Designated Safeguarding Lead is: Jacqui Palmer

-and the person/s who deputise/s in his/her absence is/are: Alex Houghton
+and the person who deputise/s in her absence is: Kirsteen Dixon

-School is committed to Safeguarding and Promoting the Welfare of all of its pupils.
+The school is committed to Safeguarding and Promoting the Welfare of all of its pupils.
 Each pupil’s welfare is of paramount importance.
-We recognise that some children may be especially vulnerable to abuse e.g. those with Special Educational Needs and Disabilities (ref.
-KCSiE para 107), those living in adverse circumstances.
+We recognise that some children may be especially vulnerable to abuse e.g. those with Special Educational Needs and Disabilities and those living in adverse circumstances.
 We recognise that children who are abused or neglected may find it difficult to develop a sense of self-worth and to view the world in a positive way.
-Whilst at school, their behaviour may be challenging.
-We recognise that some children who have experienced abuse may harm others.
 We will always take a considered and sensitive approach in order that we can support all of our pupils.

 As part of Skelton Newby Hall CE Primary School's ongoing safeguarding and child protection duties we are fully behind the government’s Prevent Strategy.

 From 1 July 2015 all schools are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015, in the exercise of their functions, to have “due regard to the need to prevent people from being drawn into terrorism”.
 This duty is known as the Prevent Duty for Schools.

 At our school we build pupils’ resilience to radicalisation by promoting fundamental British values and enabling our pupils to challenge extremist views.

 The statutory guidance refers to the importance of Prevent awareness training to equip staff to identify children at risk of being drawn into terrorism and to challenge extremist ideas.
 All staff have recently completed the government's online Action Counters Terrorism training.

 All staff have first aid training to enable us to deal with minor accidents and injuries.